Large-Scale Estimation under Unknown Heteroskedasticity: An Empirical Illustration

 \subsection{Data}

-The dataset is a panel dataset on elementary school students from grades 3--5 in North Carolina.
-Each observation is linked to a (student, year, grade, subject) cell with covariates including student demographics information such as ethnicity, gender, economic status, etc. We follow \cite{Gilraine2020} in restricting observations to students that are matched to teachers and have a lagged test score in the subject associated to that observation.
+The dataset is a panel of elementary school students in grades 3--5 in North Carolina.
+Each observation is a (student, year, grade, subject) cell with covariates such as ethnicity, gender, and economic status.